tammyhartline/tammyhartline.github.io/layouts/original-artifact-functionality.md

 You can also view all code found here in the Github Repository: [Click here to view the code file pictured above.](https://github.com/tjhartline/SNHU-CS340/blob/main/module.py)

-For the original version, I read a .csv file and then added it manually to the MongoDB.
+For the original program, I read a .csv file and then added it manually to the MongoDB.
 I was required to create the database and collection, then load the records by scripting in the terminal.
 Here is an image taken as proof of the database creation.
 [![Github screenshot of loaded database with my visible user name](https://github.com/tjhartline/SNHU-CS340/blob/main/dbLoadSS.png?raw=true)](https://github.com/tjhartline/SNHU-CS340/tree/main)
 *Screenshot of successfully loaded database, documents, and collections.*